Lang's conjecture and sharp height estimates for the elliptic curves $y^{2}=x^{3}+b$

 so we now proceed to bound from below

 The derivative of this quantity is a rational function of $c$ whose numerator is of degree $63$ with leading coefficient $1$ and whose denominator is of degree $64$ with leading coefficient $6$.
 The numerator has only one root with $c \geq 1$, which is $1.71216\ldots$, while the denominator has no roots with $c \geq 1$.
-Therefore, the minimum value occurs at $1.71216\ldots$ and is $(1/18)\log(108)-0.00372\ldots$, which occurs at $c=1.71216\ldots$.
+Therefore, the minimum value of \eqref{eq:lb-3.3} is $(1/18)\log(108)-0.00372\ldots$, which occurs at $c=1.71216\ldots$.